jwharm/java-gi/website/docs/register.md

 }
 ```

-The "limit-reached" signal in the example is defined with a functional interface annotated as `@Signal`.
+The "limit-reached" signal in the example is declared with a functional interface annotated as `@Signal`.
 The method signature of the functional interface is used to define the signal parameters and return value.
 The signal name is inferred from the interface too (converting CamelCase to kebab-case) but can be overridden.

 You can connect to the custom signal, like this: